neumino/neumino.github.io/movies.md

-### The Edge of Seventeen
+### Allied
-*Released on 2016-11-18, vote average 6.17*
+*Released on 2016-11-17, vote average 6.07*

-Two high school girls are best friends until one dates the other&#39;s older brother, who is totally his sister&#39;s nemesis.
+In 1942, an intelligence officer in North Africa encounters a female French Resistance fighter on a deadly mission behind enemy lines.
+When they reunite in London, their relationship is tested by the pressures of war.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/g2eR6j8eocE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-NSJ12-7Ulo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>